Shared-Reality-Lab/IMAGE-browser/Safari.md

    ```bash
    npm run pack:prod
    ```
+   Note that this is available as an artifact from [automated via github actions](https://github.com/Shared-Reality-Lab/IMAGE-browser/actions).

 3. **Convert to Safari App Extension:** To convert the extension into a Safari App Extension, run the following command, replacing `/path/to/extension/build` with the actual path to your extension build:
    ```bash